nolandda/misc/README.md

 project.
 It uses common conceits like iterators and contexts for loading up function pointers for comparing / allocating data the "class" knows nothing about.

+## nostrtok
+The default C tokenizer strtok() is so awful that even its own man page recommended it be avoided for a time.
+This one uses a bit more memory, but it doesn't corrupt the input string and doesn't keep any state in hidden internal static variables making it much easier to make threadsafe.